zGraund/advent-of-code/2024/rsc/readme.txt

-Please copy the input files into the current directory.
+Copy the input files into the current directory.
 The files should be named in the following format:

 input01.txt
 input02.txt